 Ultimately, the benefits of an online booking system for your business far outweigh the small monthly cost it would take to implement one, but the notion of cost is something you’re going to have to come to terms with.
 To find out more about our pricing click here.

 Though internet access is widespread these days, it remains true that one of the major disadvantages of online booking systems are their reliance on internet connections.
 In order to book through an online booking system, your customers will have to have access to the internet.
 This can be on their smartphone, tablet, computer, laptop or any other internet-enabled device.

 That’s why at BookingLive, our system enables you to maintain telephone bookings, plugging the information directly into our system so you can easily maintain and manage your bookings, even from non-online bookings.

-Online booking systems open your business up to a range of opportunities, from saving your staff time to a new revenue stream through offering to upsell items.
+Online booking systems open your business up to a range of opportunities including maximising social media, from saving your staff time to a new revenue stream through offering to upsell items.
 So keep up with the online booking trend today and contact us, where a member of our staff would be more than happy to discuss how we can help you implement an online booking system.

 Go to our home page and see how you could benefit from an online booking system.